matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 ::: tip Paying fees in ERC20

 zkSync 2.0 does not natively support paying fees in ERC20 tokens, as the account abstraction feature facilitates that.
-An example on how to use the testnet paymaster will be provided in this tutorial below.
+An example of how to use the testnet paymaster will be provided in this tutorial below.
 However, when working on mainnet, you should either provide the paymaster services [yourself](./custom-paymaster-tutorial.md) or use a 3rd party paymaster.

 :::

-When opening the page and select the token to pay fee with, the balance and the expected fee for the transaction will be available.
+When opening the page and selecting the token to pay the fee, the balance and the expected fee for the transaction will be available.

 The `Refresh` button should be used to recalculate the fee, as the fee may depend on the length of the string to be set.